ivaramme/Bitacora/README.md

 To run a docker container with the app embedded execute: `docker run -e "ZOOKEEPER_HOSTS=<YOUR_ZOOKEEPER_HOSTS>" -e "BROKER_LIST=<YOUR_KAFKA_SERVERS>" -d bitacora`.

 The docker base image is included in the repo, located inside: `src/main/docker/Dockerfile`.
+You can access both the base image and the service image from the Docker public registry: `https://hub.docker.com/r/ivaramme/bitacora-base/` and `https://hub.docker.com/r/ivaramme/bitacora/`.

 More information about Docker [here|https://www.docker.com/toolbox].

+### Docker AWS

+A Docker image that runs in AWS using ECS has been created as well under the name `ivaramme/bitacora-aws` in the public registry.
+The main difference is that the container needs to know the IP address of its host in order to support JMX and receive connections from other containers.

 # Web API (very limited right now):